 Yale-educated Wei-Tai Kwock surrendered his hard-won company and career to fight for our climate, working with Vice President Al Gore for the non-profit Climate Reality Project.
 This wasn’t an obvious path.
 His grandfathers and father were into business and science.
 They had all fled China when the Communists took over in 1949, his parents coming to the U.S., his paternal grandparents going to the Philliipines .
 HIs grandparents never set foot in China again.
 (See Part 1 .)Wei-Tai's father did return, though, as soon as the country started ties with the U.S. (1979), and he took Wei-Tai with him.
 China was not as Wei-Tai's father remembered.
 Still, he was proud of the country's accomplishments, and eager to introduce other Americans to it.
 (See Part 2.)

 Wei-Tai also became enchanted with the idea of leading tour groups.
-His goal was not only to see the country, but to learn the language.
+His goal was not only to see the country, but

 So, for the next two summers, he took Americans on tours throughout China.